naryshkinaa/game-server-casino/TASK.md

 We do not require the documentation to be verbose or lengthy - short descriptions are acceptable, and details can be discussed on the interview.

-### Submission process

-Please publish the solution in a private [GitHub](https://github.com/) repository and give the user [@evo-home-task](https://github.com/evo-home-task) access to the repository.

-If anything in the task description is unclear, please do not hesitate to ask.

 ## Description

 ### Starting the game